');

 About New Brockton, AL

-New Brockton is a small community in Alabama with a population of 1,440 residents.
-The median household income is $69,135 per year, which is near the national average.
-The median age in New Brockton is 43.7 years.
+New Brockton is a small town located in Alabama with a population of 1,440 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,135 per year, which is 8% below the national median of $75,149.
+The median age of 43.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How New Brockton Ranks in Alabama